ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 Arbitrary combinations of chaining or nesting are allowed.

-In both examples `d` and `e` are local definitions.
+In both examples, `d` and `e` are local definitions.

 ## Scopes and Environments

 Without oversimplifying, an OCaml program is a sequence of expressions or global `let` definitions.
 These items are said to be at the _top-level_.
-An OCaml REPL, such as UTop, is called a toplevel because that's where typed definitions go.
+An OCaml REPL, such as UTop, is called a "toplevel" because that's where typed definitions go.

 Execution evaluates each item from top to bottom.